A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 e.g. <code>MATH-UA &nbsp;123 Calculus &nbsp; III</code> means the same thing
 * ...except as a separator of non-whitespace:<br />
 e.g. `MATH -UA 123 Calculus III` means something different
-* Also identifiers are stripped of additional whitespace:<br />
+* Also, identifiers are stripped of additional whitespace:<br />
 e.g. <code>&nbsp; MATH-UA 123 Calculus III &nbsp;</code> means the same thing

 <small><sup>\*</sup> see [section 2.3](#sec-2-3) for an exception to this rule.</small>